kps-1998/hello-world/README.md

 Hi all,

 I am new to Github.
-Please save me!